 Children’s Hospital of Philadelphia (CHOP) is committed to reducing exposure to, and the impact of, violence among children and families.
 A key part of this mission is preventing firearm-related violence.
 We approach this issue through the lens of public health promotion and injury prevention.
 As with other public health issues, we believe an evidence-based and trauma-informed approach to firearm safety is necessary to keep children and families safe.

-Firearms are the second-leading cause of injury related death in children.
+Firearms are the leading cause of death for children and teens ages 1-19 in the United States.
 The overall rate of firearm-related death and injury in children has increased over the past decade, and rate of firearm-related suicide in children has increased by over 30%.
 Action from local, state, and federal policymakers is critical to curbing these trends and preventing harm.

 CHOP’s Office of Government Affairs, Community Relations & Advocacy, in partnership with the Center for Violence Prevention and PolicyLab, has adopted principles to guide families, advocates, and politicians who are working to end violent acts against impacting children.
 These principles are as follows: